 In an effort to divert hazardous waste from local landfills and dispose of these items responsibly through recycling and reuse, Okaloosa County accepts a variety of household hazardous wastes.
 This includes, but is not limited to: paints, pesticides, used oil, oil filters, pool chemicals, batteries, gas, solvents, paint products, tar, automotive chemicals, fluorescent bulbs, smoke alarms, fire extinguishers, computer monitors, etc., and is free of charge to residential customers.
 In Fort Walton Beach (south county), 80 Ready Ave: FREE Drop-off for local residents every Tuesday through Saturday from 7am - 3pm, no appointment necessary.
 For information call 850-301-2013.
 In Crestview, (north county) 1759 S. Ferdon Blvd.: Hazardous waste can be dropped off Monday through Friday, 7 AM until 4 PM, for information call 850-301-2013.

 This is a fact sheet about surface water quality issues in Okaloosa County.
-This is produced by the Okaloosa County Public Works Department, Stormwater Divison.
+This is produced by the Okaloosa County Public Works Department, Stormwater Division.
 Our mission is to protect, maintain, and restore the chemical, physical, and biological integrity of Okaloosa County waters in order to enhance the quality of life for County citizens.